The Power of Questioning

 Isidor Rabi, Nobel laureate in Physics, offers us a compelling alternative.
 He recalled: ‘My mother made me a scientist without ever knowing it.
 Every other child would come back from school and be asked, “What did you learn today?”
 But my mother used to say, “Izzy, did you ask a good question today?”
 That made the difference.
 Asking good questions made me into a scientist.’

-At ELC, we encourage children to question.
+At ELC, we follow an inquiry-based learning approach that encourages children to question.
 The practice of thoughtful and considered questioning is a critical learning skill and enables children to explore their ideas, their underlying assumptions or beliefs, and serves as an inspiration to develop dialogue and debate with one another.
 Questions bring us together.
 We invite parents to deepen their child’s learning journey at home by looking for the questions your child may have, not only their answers!

 Share on